michalrudolf/garmin_apps/README.md

 # garmin_apps
-My unfinished collection of garmin apps, widgets, faces or data fields.
+My collection of garmin apps, widgets, faces or data fields.

+1) Beers - Beer counting widget, that keeps track of drank beers in total and in current session.